 Eric Beerbohm

 A Marshall Scholar, Truman Scholar, and Mellon Fellow in the Humanities and Social Sciences, he received his Ph.D. from Princeton University in 2008, B.Phil. in Philosophy from Oxford University, and BA in Political Science and the Program in Ethics in Society from Stanford University.
-He is a recipient of the 2012 Roslyn Abramson Award, Harvard's highest award for teaching given annually to two faculty in Arts and Sciences for "excellence and sensitivity in undergraduate teaching."
-He was Director of Graduate Fellowships from 2010-17 at the Edmond J. Safra Center for Ethics.
-Currently, he directs the Edmond & Lily Safra Center's Fellows-in-Residence Program and is Co-Director of the Undergraduate Fellowship Program which he founded in 2013.
+He is a recipient of the Roslyn Abramson Award, Harvard's highest award for teaching given annually to two faculty in Arts and Sciences for "excellence and sensitivity in undergraduate teaching."
+He was Director of Graduate Fellowships from 2010-2017 at Harvard's Edmond & Lily Safra Center for Ethics, and Founding Director of the Ethics Center's Undergraduate Fellowship Program.
+From 2018 - 2023, he served as Chair of the Committee on Degrees in Social Studies.
+He serves as the Co-Chair of the Civil Discourse Advisory Committee, and co-chaired the Open Inquiry and Constructive Dialogue Report.